Breonna Taylor case resumes with 1st questioning of jurors

 Hankison is not charged in the death of Taylor, who was shot to death in a botched 2020 narcotics raid.
 But prosecutors said Hankison fired shots during the raid that went into a neighboring apartment, endangering others.

-Thirteen potential jurors were interviewed by mid-afternoon, and seven, including the Black medical worker and four white men, were retained for the next step.
+Eighteen prospective jurors were interviewed by late afternoon, and 11 were retained for the next step.

 The jury pool was widened to about 250 because of heavy publicity surrounding Taylor’s death and racial injustice protests that took place in Louisville throughout 2020.
 Prospective jurors are being questioned separately, about 20 a day, to find out if any cannot be impartial on the question of Hankison’s guilt.
 The process is expected to take multiple weeks.